-Detailed below is an example of Ongoing Annual Fees and Costs for investors in the Cash Pool and a Property Sub-Fund.
-Other Asset class Sub Funds would have different fees.
+Detailed below is an example of ongoing annual fees and costs for Investors in the Cash Pool.
+An investment in a Sub-Fund would have different fees.

-Simple Example of Annual Fees and Costs
+Example of Annual Fees and Costs

-This table below gives an example of how the fees and costs in the Cash Pool affect your investment over a 1 year period.
-You should use this table to compare the DomaCom Fund with other products offered by managed investment schemes.
+This table gives an example of how the ongoing fees and costs in the Cash Pool can affect your investment over a 1-year period.
+You should use this table to compare this product with other products offered by managed investment schemes.

-- The example is for illustrative purposes only, and makes the following assumptions: - Balance in an Investor's Cash Account of \$50,000 for the year - The Investor has not invested in any Sub-Fund - An additional contribution of \$5,000 is made to the Cash Pool during the year.
+The example is for illustrative purposes only, and makes the following assumptions:

+- Balance to the credit of an Investor's Cash Account is \$50,000 for the year - The Investor has not invested in any Sub-Fund - An additional contribution of \$5,000 is made to the Cash Pool during the year.

-Example - the Cash Pool Balance of \$50,000 with a contribution of \$5,000 during year Contribution Fee Nil For every additional \$5,000 you put in, you will be charged \$0.
-Plus Management Costs Management Fee on the Cash Pool Up to 0.22% And, for every \$50,000 you have in the Cash Pool you will be charged \$110 each year Plus Performance fees Nil And, you will be charged or have deducted from your investment \$## in performance fees each year Plus Transaction costs Nil And, you will be charged or have deducted from your investment \$0 in transaction costs.
-Equals cost of the Cash Pool If you had an investment in the Cash Pool of \$50,000 at the beginning of the year and you put in an additional \$5,000 that year you would be charged fees and costs of: \$110 What it costs you will depend on the Sub- Additional fees may apply, suc Fund(s) you choose and the fees you negotiate
+EXAMPLE - the Cash Pool BALANCE OF \$50,000 WITH A CONTRIBUTION OF \$5,000 DURING YEAR Contribution Fees Nil For every additional \$5,000 you put in, you will be charged \$0.

+PLUS, Management fees and costs Up to 0.22% And, for every \$50,000 you have in the Cash Pool you will be charged \$110 each year PLUS, Performance fees Nil And, you will be charged or have deducted from your investment \$0 in performance fees each year PLUS, Transaction costs Nil And, you will be charged or have deducted from your investment \$0 in transaction costs.
+EQUALS cost of the Cash Pool Up to 0.22% If you had an investment of \$50,000 at the beginning of the year and you put in an additional \$5,000 during that year, you would be charged fees and costs up to: \$110 What it costs you will depend on the investment option you choose and the fees you negotiate